-Actor-Shared Background: Like his character, Andrew Robinson is a claustrophobe.
+Actor-Shared Background: Like his character, Andrew Robinson is both a horticulturalist and a claustrophobe.
 He had trouble wearing the prosthetics early on.

 Directed by Cast Member: Avery Brooks, Rene Auberjonois, Michael Dorn, Alexander Siddig and even guest stars Andrew Robinson and Jonathan Frakes get at least one shot behind the camera.
 And LeVar Burton, who appeared in The Next Generation, took a spin as well.

 In fact, Burton was the fifth most prolific director on the series, while Brooks and Auberjonois share sixth place.